Kichura/Minecraft_ARM/README.md

 ## Installing The Modpack

 1. [**Click here to download the modpack**](https://github.com/Kichura/Minecraft_ARM/archive/refs/heads/stable.zip),
-2. Drag the ZIP into the PolyMC window,
+2. Drag the ZIP into the MultiMC window,
 3. Make sure the installed instance has Java 17 or greater installed.

 ## License